irsyaadbp/Point-Of-Sales-API/README.md

 ## Introduction

-Rent Book API is an API that allow the users to read books and genre information data from database.
-Rent Book API also allow (registered ) users to create, update and delete a book and its genre information into/from database.

-There're some features included in the API which allow users to programmatically sort the books (based on released date, title, availability or genre), rent or returning a book, search a book and fetch a certain number of books from database.

-This documentation outlines the rent book API functionality.
+Point of Sales API is an API that helps users to run their trading business.
+There're some features included in the API.
+User can handle management stock of product and store the order transaction

 ### Built With